The name of the Organization shall be Tau Sigma.

 The student must transfer to an institution of higher learning from another academic institution with at least one full years’ academic credits satisfied at the prior institution(s).

-The student must be registered in a course of study leading to a bachelor's degree for an amount of work equal to an average full load (usually 12 to 15 hours).
+The student must be registered in a course of study leading to a bachelor's degree and have completed a number of hours equal to an average full load for one term (usually 12 to 15 semester hours).
 Questions regarding eligibility arising from exceptional circumstances affecting an individual student must be referred to the National Headquarters for a decision.

-Membership in the Organization shall be based upon superior academic achievement by students during their first term in the institution to which they transfer (only credit hours that count toward a bachelor's degree can be used to determine Tau Sigma eligibility).
+Membership in the Organization shall be based upon superior academic achievement by students during the first term in which they complete the number of hours equivalent to an average full load for one term (usually 12 to 15 semester hours) in the institution to which they transfer (only credit hours that count toward a bachelor's degree can be used to determine Tau Sigma eligibility).

-Academic eligibility shall be obtained on the grades of one full curricular period, i.e., semester, trimester, quarter, or term.
-Eligibility is limited to the first term of enrollment at the institution to which the student transfers.
-Summer school session equivalent to a full curricular period may be used to meet the academic requirement.
+Academic eligibility shall be obtained on the grades of the first hours that constitute the equivalent of one full curricular period, i.e., semester, trimester, quarter, or term (usually 12 to 15 semester hours) at the institution to which the student transfers.

 Questions of interpretation or adjustments pertaining to eligibility should be referred to the National Headquarters.